How odd I can have all this inside me, and to you it’s just words.

 — Michael Pietsch, "The Pale King" pg.
 8

-Its somewhat relieving to know that the buildup and indicators in the last few chapters that some dramatic event was set to occur in real-time in the story may not have actually resolved even if Wallace had competed the novel.
+It's somewhat relieving to know that the indicators in the last few chapters that some dramatic event was set to occur in the story may not have actually resolved even if Wallace had completed the novel.

 What was the purpose of this story?
 What was Wallace trying to convey through The Pale King?
-Pietsch's remarks on this subject from the forward:
+Pietsch remarks on this question in the forward: